Xon77/FizzyHydra/README.md

 ## Overview

-**A sequencer &amp; controlling system for visual livecoding with <a href="https://hydra.ojack.xyz/" target="_blank">Hydra</a> in the text editor <a href="https://pulsar-edit.dev/" target="_blank">Pulsar</a>.**
+**A sequencer &amp; controlling system for visual livecoding with [Hydra](https://hydra.ojack.xyz/) in the text editor [Pulsar](https://pulsar-edit.dev/).**

-FizzyHydra is a live coding visual performance system built on top of <a href="https://hydra.ojack.xyz/" target="_blank">Hydra</a>, designed for real-time audiovisual performances.
+FizzyHydra is a live coding visual performance system built on top of [Hydra](https://hydra.ojack.xyz/), designed for real-time audiovisual performances.
 It transforms Hydra from a live coding environment into a visual sequencer that can be played manually, controlled via OSC patterns, or left to generate evolving visuals through algorithms.

-This project was originally designed to be used in conjunction with <a href="https://github.com/Xon77/Live4Bubbles" target="_blank">Live 4 Bubbles</a>, but can be used independently as a standalone visual sequencing system.
+This project was originally designed to be used in conjunction with [Live 4 Bubbles](https://github.com/Xon77/Live4Bubbles), but can be used independently as a standalone visual sequencing system.

 ### Core Architecture